Providence Biltmore

 Text-to-speech Audio

 Reporting on the opening of the Biltmore on June 6, 1922, the Providence Journal declared that the event would be “the most elaborate social event ever to be held in the city.”
 Owners John Bowman and Louis Wallick did not disappoint, lighting the exterior of their hotel with 25,000 lights and inviting celebrities and prominent leaders from New York and other surrounding states.
 The Biltmore was the largest building in the city at the time and held six hundred guest rooms.
 Although the building survived several natural disasters, including a hurricane in 1938 that left the lobby under eight feet of standing water.
-However, the luxury hotel almost succumbed to the effects of suburbanization, the changing tastes of consumers, and proliferation of smaller hotels.
+However, the luxury hotel almost succumbed to the effects of suburbanization, the changing tastes of consumers, and the proliferation of smaller hotels.
 With fewer guests staying downtown and far more costs related to maintenance than newer hotels, the Biltmore closed in 1974.
 With the help of federal tax credits for historic buildings, a group of investors were able to purchase and renovate the property in the following years.
-The hotel re-opened in 1979 and is now part of the Hilton chain.
+The hotel re-opened in 1979 and has changed hands several times in recent years.
+Following several extensive remodeling projects in the 2010s, the hotel operates as the Graduate by Hilton Providence.

 Images